Kiplinger's Tax Map for Middle-Class Families: About Our Methodology

 The research behind our judgments.

-Our maps and other tax content include data and state tax-policy details from a wide range of sources.
-To create our rankings, we created a metric to compare the tax burden in all 50 states and the District of Columbia.
+Our tax map for middle-class families and related tax content includes data from a wide range of sources.
+To generate our rankings, we created a metric to compare the tax burden for a hypothetical middle-class family in all 50 states and the District of Columbia.

-Each state's tax agency.
-We also cite the Tax Foundation's figure for average sales tax, which is a population-weighted average of local sales taxes.
+Sales Taxes – State sales tax rates are from each state's tax agency.
+We also cite the Tax Foundation's figure for average combined sales tax, which is a population-weighted average of state and local sales taxes.
 In states that let local governments add sales taxes, this gives an estimate of what most people in a given state actually pay, as those rates can vary widely.

-The American Petroleum Institute prepares a quarterly update of state rates.
-We used July 2019 data but made several updates to reflect new rates in Arkansas and Alabama.
+Motor Fuel Taxes – The American Petroleum Institute prepares semi-annual reports of state motor fuel tax rates.
+We used July 2020 data but made several updates to reflect new rates effective since July 1, 2020.
 Values include excise taxes, sales taxes (when applicable) and a variety of fees that states impose.

-The "tax-friendliness" of a state depends on the sum of income, sales and property tax paid by our sample filers.
+The "tax-friendliness" of a state depends on the sum of income, sales and property taxes paid by our hypothetical middle-class family.

-To determine income tax, we prepared returns for a married couple with two dependent children, an earned income of $150,000, and qualified dividends of $10,000.
-They paid $10,000 in mortgage interest.
+To determine the income tax component, we prepared returns for a married couple with two dependent children, an earned income of $77,000, long-term capital gains of $1,500, qualified dividends of $1,000, and taxable interest of $500.
+They had $4,500 in state income taxes withheld from their wages.
+They also paid $3,000 in real estate taxes, paid $2,800 in mortgage interest, and donated $2,300 (cash and property) to charity.
 Since some states have local income taxes, we domiciled our filers in each state's capital, from Juneau to Cheyenne.
-We calculated these 2018 returns using software from Credit Karma.
+We calculated these 2019 returns using software from Credit Karma.

 How much they paid in sales taxes was calculated using the IRS' Sales Tax Calculator, which is localized to zip code.
 To determine those, we used Zillow to determine zip codes with housing inventory close to our sample assessed value.